Virtu Financial: Trading activity

 Virtu operates on more than 235 exchanges, markets and dark pools in 36 countries.
 Some of these exchanges include NYSE Euronext, NASDAQ and the Chicago Mercantile Exchange.
 The company is a designated market maker on the NYSE and NYSE Amex.
 Virtu makes markets by providing passive quotations to buyers and sellers in more than 12,000 securities and other financial instruments.

 On August 28, 2014, Virtu Financial, along with London-based GSA Capital, executed the first trades on ParFX Prime, a foreign exchange trading platform.
 Unlike most exchanges and trading venues, ParFX's matching engine does not adhere to the principle of price-time priority.
 Instead, ParFX subjects all orders to random pauses of about 20 to 80 milliseconds, trying to provide a more level playing field.

 When filing for its IPO in March 2014, it was disclosed that during five years Virtu Financial made a profit 1,277 out of 1,278 days, losing money just one day.

 Gregory Laughlin, astrophysicist and department chairman at the University of California, Santa Cruz, researched Virtu's trading activity.
 In the debate about its near-perfect trading record, Virtu said that it wins 51 percent or 52 percent of its trades, leading most people to figure the remainder are losses.
 In his research, Laughlin showed that "the number of its trades that break even are about the same as its losses", indicating Virtu assumes little market risk.

 Investigations

 In April 2014, New York Attorney General Eric Schneiderman sent Virtu a letter seeking information on its HFT practices, asking about special arrangements with dark pools and exchanges, the company's trading strategies and whether Virtu practices latency arbitrage, a high-frequency activity.

 In July 2014, the Securities and Exchange Commission (SEC) sought information on ten HFT firms with broker-dealer licenses, including Virtu Financial, as part of an ongoing investigation into predatory trading strategies.
 The SEC's probe focuses on abuse of order types and abusive trading like layering or spoofing, a tactic intended to trick investors into buying or selling a stock at unfavorable prices.
 A settlement was announced in 2017.

 John McCrank of Reuters noted that scrutiny around high-frequency trading intensified after the release of Michael Lewis's best-selling book Flash Boys: A Wall Street Revolt in March 2014.

+The company was investigated by the SEC in 2023 for failing to protect sensitive customer data.